 Q.What makes Wehlers different?

-Our products are made out of a high content of recycled materials.
+Our products like the metal outdoor stools are made out of a high content of recycled materials.
 We work with local suppliers and we commit to finding recycled materials to be used in our production in order to make a new furniture.
 It is important that the furniture is new and perceived new by the users.
 We strongly believe that when we as a company works toward sustainability, we still need to also build a beautiful and a well-functioning piece of furniture.
 When we design our product, we make sure that the design allows the item to be recycled at the end of its lifecycle.
 This means when we choose our material and the combination of our material, we have to understand that one day that these materials will come back to us.
 This is our way of doing sustainable practice, by monitoring and facilitating circular economy.

 So we basically monitor full life cycle and full supply chain of making furniture, from design phase to the return of the item.